anhilema/E09b-Lighting/README.md

 We actually only want the colors of the skybox reflecting on our model, so in Background->Mode, instead select Color+Sky.
 In Background->Color, type in R=68, G=68, B=68, A=255.

-In Ambient Light->Color, type in R=95, G=33, B=217, A=255, and set Ambient Light->Sky Contribution=0.5
+In Ambient Light->Color, type in R=95, G=33, B=217, A=255, set Ambient Light->Energy=0.2, and set Ambient Light->Sky Contribution=0.5

 Set ToneMap->Mode to Aces and Ss Reflections->Enabled to On.
 There is a thorough discussion of ToneMap in the GDQuest video—it adjusts how the exposure and white balance are calculated.
 SS reflections allows metallic surfaces to be reflective.

 We will now experiment with two different types of light sources.
 Back in the Scene panel, right-click on the World node and Add Child Node.
 Select DirectionalLight.
 In the Inspector, change Spatial->Transform->Translation: x=-15, y=10, z=20.
-Spatial->Rotation Degrees: x=12, y=140.
+Spatial->Rotation Degrees: x=-10, y=-40, z=-25.
 The arrow should be pointing back toward where the sun was in the Venice Sunset panorama (indicating where the directional light is coming from).
 To make it look more like a sunset, change Light->Light->Color: R=235, G=104, B=8, and change Light->Light->Energy=0.6

 Right-click on the World node and Add Child Node.
 Select OmniLight.
 In the Inspector, change Spatial->Transform->Translation: x=1.711, y=4.333, z=0.268.
 Change Light->Light->Color: R=197, G=188, B=109.
 Change OmniLight->Omni->Attenuation=2 (drag down the line)